SovereignCloudStack/standards/Standards/scs-0100-v3-flavor-naming.md

 ## Naming policy compliance

-To be certified as an SCS compliant x86-64 IaaS platform, you must offer all standard mandatory SCS flavors according to the previous section.
-(We may define a mechanism that allows exceptions to be granted in a way that makes this very transparent and visible to clients.)

 You are allowed to understate your performance; you may implement a SCS-1V-1-5 flavor with a flavor that actually implements SCS-1T-1-5n (i.e. you dedicate a dedicated hyperthread instead of higher oversubscription) or even SCS-1C-1.5-8s (1 dedicated core, 50% more RAM and a 8GiB SSD).